Are Non-Compete Agreements Enforceable in California? Why Executives Cannot Ignore Them

 The purpose of these agreements is to protect trade secrets, confidential customer information, or intellectual property from competitors.
 They do this typically by placing restrictions on when and where certain high-level or technically skilled employees can retain work.

-But in the past few decades, employers have increasingly required more and more workers to sign these agreements as a matter of course — even when they may not pose a legitimate risk to an enterprise’s legally protected proprietary assets.
+But in the past few decades, employers have increasingly required more workers to sign these agreements as a matter of course.
+Even when they may not pose a legitimate risk to an enterprise’s legally protected proprietary assets.

 In many states, including California, non-compete agreements are unlawful, but many employers still pressure workers to sign them.